 Nick specialises in criminal defence and has a wide ranging Crown Court and Appellate Court practice.
 He is regularly instructed for his detailed case preparation and analysis of the evidence as well as clear, straightforward advice.

 His attention to detail is regularly put to good use in defending fraud and other cases where there is a large amount of technical detail.
 He has built up considerable experience of cases involving the use of computers in crime, not least from defending numerous cases of making and possessing indecent images.
 He is well versed in cases involving the interrogation of computers, mobile phones and cell site analysis.
 He is equally at home defending cases of violence, drug supply and the like.
-He has been instructed as a junior in murder trials and has acted alone in numerous multi-handed serious violence and drugs cases, money laundering and confiscation cases as well as acting in the full gamut of drugs, violence, theft and sexual offences.
+He has been instructed as a junior in murder trials and has acted alone in numerous multi-handed serious violence and drugs cases, money laundering and confiscation cases as well as acting in the full gamut of drugs, violence and theft cases.

 Nick fully appreciates that the significance of an allegation is not necessarily measured in the seriousness of the sentence, but rather the impact that it has on a lay client’s life.
 No case is too small to receive his fullest attention.
-He has a strong court manner, is able quickly to identify key issues and has an ability to put lay clients at ease.
+He has a strong court manner, is able quickly to identify key issues and an has ability to put lay clients at ease.
 He is particularly interested in representing those most disadvantaged in society and those who suffer drug dependency.

 Away from work Nick enjoys playing cricket, riding his motorbike, skiing, photography and getting out in the countryside.

-Nick has defended in many serious criminal trials, including offences of murder (as a led junior), attempted murder, s18 OAPA, fraud, conspiracy to import and supply drugs, conspiracy to steal high value goods and firearms offences as well as the full range of other criminal offences.
+Nick has defended in many serious criminal trials, including offences of murder (as a led junior), attempted murder, s18 OAPA, fraud, conspiracy to import and supply drugs, conspiracy to steal and handle high value goods and firearms offences as well as the full range of other criminal offences.

 R v RH, Blackfriars CC.
 Acquitted of S18 head stamping allegation.